Ja1meV/Mod7_challenge/README.md

 # Creating a Web Application for an ETF Analyzer

 This is a Jupyter lab program that will build a financial database and web application to analyze an ETF performance.
-We will construct the ETF and visualizations of its performance using SQL, Python, and the Voilà library.
+We will construct the ETF and visualizations of its performance using SQL, Python, and the Voilà libray to open in webpage.

 ## Technologies